plan-systems/design-docs/proof-of-correctness.md

 ## System Synopsis

-- The system proposed is "IRC-inspired" in that community and member information is organized into an infinitely large virtual channel addressing space.
-However, instead of entries entered into channels just being rebroadcast to connected clients (as on an IRC server), entries _persist_ by being stored as replicated transactions on **𝓛<sub>C</sub>**.
+- The system proposed is "IRC-inspired" in that community and member information is organized into vast virtual channel addressing space.
+However, instead of entries entered into channels just being rebroadcast to connected clients (as on an IRC server), entries _persist_ — and are stored as replicated transactions on **𝓛<sub>C</sub>**.
 - When a channel is created, it is assigned a `ChannelProtocol` string, specifying the _kind_ of entries that are expected to appear that channel and _how_ UI clients should interpret them.
 This, plus the ability for _any_ channel entry to include arbitrary HTTP-style headers, affords graphical client interfaces rich and wide-open possibilities.
-- Also like IRC, each channel has its own permissions settings.
+- Also inspired from IRC, each channel has its own permissions settings.
 Every channel is controlled by an "access control" channel ("ACC"), a channel that conforms to a protocol designed to specify channel permissions.
-Like other channels, each ACC designates a parent ACC, all the way up to **C**'s root-level ACC.
+Like other channels, each ACC designates a parent ACC, and so on, all the way up to **C**'s root-level ACC.
-- Members, channels, and **C** itself uses security "epochs" to demarcate security events and provide [permissions assurance](#permissions-assurance).
+- Members, channels, and **C** itself uses security "epochs" to demarcate security events and furnish [permissions assurance](#permissions-assurance).
-- Each community node (**n<sub>i</sub>**) iteratively mutates its local replica (**𝓡<sub>i</sub>**) by "replaying" newly arriving entries from **𝓛<sub>C</sub>**, possibly rejecting entries or deferring entries for later processing as appropriate.
+- Each community node (**n<sub>i</sub>**) iteratively mutates its local replica (**𝓡<sub>i</sub>**) by replaying newly arriving entries from **𝓛<sub>C</sub>**, possibly rejecting entries or deferring entries for later processing as appropriate.
-- Hence, the entry processing pipeline forms a securely contained processing center system of operation above and outside **C**'s channel data space.
+- Hence, the entry processing pipeline forms a securely contained processing core system of operation above and outside **C**'s channel data space, like how a conventional OS kernel carefully maintains an internal pipeline of ordered operations.

 ## System Security